singlerider/runninginthenight.com/_posts/2021-02-18-three-months-of-hell-in-napa.md

 [![Through Hulls 4](/assets/images/napa-bottom-job/through-hulls-4.jpg)](https://photos.app.goo.gl/EacrhRkQfaSSCr1x7)

-All of my new through-hulls, lined up and ready to be insalled.
+All of my new through-hulls, lined up and ready to be installed.
 The goal was to install all seven in one day.

 [![Through Hulls 5](/assets/images/napa-bottom-job/through-hulls-5.jpg)](https://photos.app.goo.gl/mrL5FzAq9mgnsdnt7)